What is the Institute for the Health and Security of Military Families?

 - Provide services to the State of Kansas and the nation that address current and future needs of military families

-The Institute for the Health and Security of Military Families is located in the School of Family Studies and Human Services in the College of Human Ecology, which is home to a unique cadre of scientists from diverse programs addressing the health and well-being of military personnel and veterans, including:
+The Institute for the Health and Security of Military Families is located in the School of Family Studies and Human Services in the College of Health and Human Sciences, which is home to a unique cadre of scientists from diverse programs addressing the health and well-being of military personnel and veterans, including:

 - Research on the effects of trauma on deployed personnel and family members

 - Studies on the effects of deployment on marriages, children, employment and family income